Managing Finances and Covering the Mortgage During Cancer Treatment

 • Home health care visits

 If it looks like you might have a problem paying your medical costs along with your rent or mortgage, ask for help to manage the medical expenses.
 Try to negotiate or at least ask the provider what your options are.
-It can be awkward to discuss money or admit you're worried but remember you are not alone.
-And, you might be able to set up a manageable monthly payment plan.
+It can be awkward to discuss money or admit you're worried, but you're not alone.
+You may also be able to set up a monthly payment plan.

 Know Your Monthly Output

 Figure out what your expenses are.
-Scrutinize your credit card statement to see if there are any regular expenses such as subscriptions and other recurring monthly expenses that you can cancel or scale back.
-Make as much room in your ongoing budget as you can for upcoming medical bills.
+Scrutinize your credit card statement for subscriptions and recurring charges you can cancel or scale back.
+Free up as much of your monthly budget as possible to absorb medical costs as they come.

 Once you’ve trimmed what you can, create a tentative budget based on what you know so far about your likely income and expenses.

 If your initial budget looks bleak, try not to despair.
-Facing your financial worries is the first step in finding solutions.
-On the other hand, even if it seems like you'll make ends meet, you should still consider seeing if you can lower your housing expenses.
+Take stock of your finances now.
+That clarity makes solutions easier to find.
+Even if it seems like you'll make ends meet, it's worth checking whether you can lower your housing expenses.

 Ways to Lower Your Housing Expenses